Lyadis/kevduino-test-generator/README.md

 Smal generator supposed to generate an arduino sketch returning when asked a kev model and an instance graph.

 ##Usage
-go to the GrosseString folder
+go to the GrosseString folder and run

 `mvn clean package exec:java -Dexec.mainClass=com.mycompany.grossestring.GrosseString -Dexec.args="modelFile instanceFile outputDir"`
 `